perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 * Pick the weekend or weekends that maximise core attendance.
 For the past 2 years this immediately identified a best weekend.
 * Obviously need to pick a weekend when the venue is also available.
-  Check whether venue costs change significantly in certain weeks. (only an issue if there's a massive price hike during a school holiday, which does happen in Europe).
+  Check whether venue costs change significantly in certain weeks (only an issue if there's a massive price hike during a school holiday, which does happen in Europe).
 * I think everyone's happy with the 4-day weekend.
 Longer would be